As a software engineer, I do a lot of sitting. I’ve found using a standing desk helps relieve back pain and soreness.

 It turns out XDesk zip-tied the wires to the wrong legs, and the only way to get the desk working was to cut all the zip-ties and re-route the wires.
 My wife and I tried this approach with the original legs, but those were defective, so it didn’t work.
 With the new, non-defective legs, we got the desk working.

 XDesk’s support was extremely helpful in getting replacement parts shipped – they answered the phone within 5 minutes every time I called, which is phenomenal.
 But their production team doesn’t check the desks before they ship.
 Their engineer admitted not knowing what the specific error codes meant.
-For a desk that costs $3500, I don’t think that’s acceptable.
+For a desk that costs this much, I don’t think that’s acceptable.

 2. There was a mixup between XDesk and the delivery company.